mindspore-ai/community/sigs/security/README_en.md

 # SIG Introduction

+MindSpore Trusted AI SIG contains following two responsibilities：

+1. **MindSpore Security Committee**：MindSpore Security Committee receives and responds to MindSpore security issues, provides community security guidance, reviews the safety of code, make decision of the security of the code and carries out security governance.

+2. **Trusted AI**：Trusted AI focuses on models and data trusted technologies in the field of artificial intelligence, and is committed to building a safe and reliable AI computing framework.

+## Trusted AI

-Trusted AI SIG focuses on models and data trusted technologies in the field of artificial intelligence, and is committed to building a safe and reliable AI computing framework, mainly including the following directions:
+Trusted AI focuses on models and data trusted technologies in the field of artificial intelligence, and is committed to building a safe and reliable AI computing framework, mainly including the following directions:
 :

 1. **AI Model's robustness and reliability**: Adversarial samples, adversarial training, explainable AI, data concept drift detection and model fault injection.